SiphokuhleMilliorAngela/Portfolio/README.md

 My task was to demonstrate clear, professional communication by answering questions effectively, showing that I could think on my feet while keeping my responses concise and relevant.

 -**Action**
-To manage this, I tried to apply the STAR Method in real time:
+To manage this, I tried to apply the STAR method in real time:
 ° Identified the Situation quickly to set context without overexplaining.

 ° Clarified the Task in one sentence to show understanding.

-° I Shared the Action I took, focusing on 1–2 key steps rather than a full breakdown.
+° I shared the action I took, focusing on 1–2 key steps rather than a full breakdown.

-° Concluded with the Result, highlighting the impact in a short statement.
+° Concluded with the result, highlighting the impact in a short statement.

 ° I also reminded myself to pause briefly before answering, which helped me organize my thoughts and avoid rambling.